 During the year under review, four (4) meetings of the Board of Directors were convened and held.
-For details of meetings of the Board, please refer the Report on Corporate Governance, forming part of this Annual Report.
+The intervening gap between the meetings was within the period prescribed under the Act and the SEBI Listing Regulations.
+For details of Board meetings, please refer the Corporate Governance Report, forming part of this Annual Report.